People leave their old professions for

 It will diversify your resume and show them that you are ambitious and have invested in yourself to gain expertise in your dream career.
 With the rise of online universities in countries like the Philippines, it wouldn’t be too hard for you to pursue a degree while you keep your full-time job.

-2. Seek advice from successful workers in your target field.
+2. Seek advice from successful workers in

 A great way to get yourself ready for the big transition is to gather as much knowledge and advice from the right people.
 Research about your target field and reach out to senior employees who work within your new area of interest.